USNS Navajo (T-ATF-169)

-USNS Navajo (T-ATF-169) was a United States Navy operated by the Military Sealift Command which was in service from 1980 to 2016.
+USNS Navajo (T-ATF-169) is a United States Navy which was operated by the Military Sealift Command from 1980 to 2016.
 She spent the bulk of her career in the Pacific and is currently moored in Pearl Harbor, awaiting disposal.

 Construction and characteristics

 The contract for the first four Powhatan-class tugs was awarded to Marinette Marine Co. on 12 September 1975.
 The contract price for the four ships was $30.5 million.
 Navajo was the fourth ship built under this initial contract award.
 The ship was laid down on 14 December 1977 at the company's Marinette, Wisconsin shipyard.
 Navajo was launched on 20 December 1979, and delivered to the Navy on 13 June 1980.

 Her hull was built of welded steel plates.
 She was 225 ft 11 in long at the waterline and 240 ft 1 in overall, with a beam of 42 ft, and a draft of 15 ft.
 She displaced 2,260 tons fully loaded.

 As originally built, Navajo had two controllable-pitch Kort-nozzle propellers for propulsion.
 She had two 20-cylinder Diesel engines, GM EMD 20-645F7B, which provided 4,500 shaft horsepower.
 These would drive the ships at 15 knots.
 She also had a 300-horsepower bow thruster to improve maneuverability.

 Electrical power aboard the ship was provided by three 400 Kw generators.
 These were powered by four Detroit Diesel 8v-71 engines.